chrispickard/pickard.cc/modules/site/content/posts/til-proc-pid-root.md

-`/proc` is a pseudo file system that contains information on every process running on the machine, each named after the process' PID. there is much more to say about `/proc`, but today we are interested in `/proc/<pid>/root`, which is a link to the root directory of this process pointed to by `<pid>`. this gets interesting when you are attempting to debug a container that doesn't have a shell.
+`/proc` is a pseudo file system that contains information on every process running on the machine, each named after the process' PID. there is much more to say about `/proc`, but today we are interested in `/proc/<pid>/root`, which is a link to the root directory of the process pointed to by `<pid>`. this gets interesting when you are attempting to debug a container that doesn't have a shell.
 An example is